-A savings account in a tax wrapper, a Cash ISA can be instant access or fixed term, where you lock your money away for a year or more in exchange for a better rate.
-They’re suitable for people over the age of 16 who don’t want to take any risk with their money, but bear in mind rates are rising but still not brilliant (see below) and may not keep pace with inflation, meaning the real value of your savings pot diminishes over time.
+A savings account in a tax wrapper, a Cash ISA can be instant access or fixed term, where you lock your money away, usually for a year or more in exchange for a better rate.
+They’re suitable for people over the age of 16 who don’t want to take any risk with their money.
+Bear in mind that although rates are rising, they are still not brilliant (see below) and may not keep pace with inflation, meaning the real value of your savings pot diminishes over time.

 The Flexible ISA was introduced in 2016 to allow savers to withdraw and pay back into the same ISA in the same tax year, without the replacement cash counting towards their annual ISA allowance.
 Flexible ISAs are useful if you need to withdraw some of your savings to use for something else in the short term before paying yourself back.
 Cash, Stocks & Shares and Innovative Finance ISAs can all be Flexible ISAs, but not all providers offer this as an option.

 Innovative Finance ISA